adaptech-cz/Tesseract4Android/tesseract4android/src/main/cpp/libpng/src/scripts/README.txt

  macro.lst         =>  Used by autoconf tools
  prefix.dfn        =>  Used by autoconf tools

-Further information can be found in comments in the individual makefiles.
+Further information can be found in comments in the individual scripts and makefiles.